 The Capstone Project is the culminating academic experience for all Honors College students.
 Designed to reflect a student’s deep engagement with a specific discipline, question, or problem, the Capstone Project involves a substantial, sustained, and original writing, research, experiential or performance requirement leading to at least 6 credits.

 In addition to completing their coursework or program experience, students choosing to complete their Capstone Project using a School Based Honors Project, Graduate Study, Graduate Program Completion, Experiential Capstone must complete a Scholarly Report.
 Your Scholarly Report will discuss the coursework, experience, or commitment in the program used to satisfy the capstone requirement.
-Reports must be submitted for approval to the Associate Dean of Academic Affairs at the conclusion of your capstone work.
+Reports must be submitted for approval to the Honors College Dean at the conclusion of your capstone work.
 Students completing their Capstone Project using Departmental Honors1 , Interdisciplinary Honors Thesis, or a Cook Scholars Thesis, do not need to complete a Scholarly Report for the Honors College.
-These students should follow the requirements for a scholarly monograph described by their advisor.
+These students should follow the requirements for a thesis described by their advisor.

 1Students completing Departmental Honors in Computer Science or Math, must do a scholarly report.